Hinckley and Bosworth

 Overview ⁞ Hinckley and Bosworth lies in south-west Leicestershire, with Hinckley as its bustling centre, once famed for hosiery and now known for retail and leisure.
 The district extends into the National Forest, offering woodland trails and countryside walks, and includes Bosworth Battlefield, where the Wars of the Roses reached its decisive end.
 Picturesque villages such as Market Bosworth, with its historic square, add traditional English charm.
 Canals and reservoirs enhance the scenery, while the mix of industrial heritage and rural landscapes gives the district a strong cultural identity.

-The administrative boundary of Hinckley and Bosworth can be viewed on OpenStreetMap: District Boundary of Hinckley and Bosworth.
+The administrative boundary of Hinckley and Bosworth can also be viewed on OpenStreetMap: District Boundary of Hinckley and Bosworth.

 Key Facts about Hinckley and Bosworth